openenclave/openenclave/doc/refman/md/thread_8h_aee29ed4b2c09d3db4fe68b64f28eee11_1aee29ed4b2c09d3db4fe68b64f28eee11.md

 ---
 # OE_SpinUnlock()

-Release the lock on a spin lock and for use inside an enclave.
+Release the lock on a spin lock.

 ## Syntax